croissantking/840AV-Stealth-ATX/README.md

 A Digikey cart is available here: https://www.digikey.co.uk/en/mylists/list/5MLRWHWYBX

+Ordering
+-
+Simply download the Gerbers.zip file and then upload this to JLCPCB.

 Assembly
 -
 Here are the steps needed to assemble your rebuilt power supply.
 Note that I'm working with a slightly different pre-release board layout.